snigdha510/snigdha510/README.md

 ## About Me
 - 🎓 Computer Science Major at the University of Petroleum and Energy Studies.
-- 💻 Enthusiastic about leveraging coding skills and AI expertise.
+- 💻 Enthusiastic about leveraging coding skills and software development expertise.
 - 📚 Strong academic background in technical and soft skills.
 - 🚀 Dedicated to driving innovation and success in the tech industry.